 Over to you...

-Does your child struggle with attention?
+Does your nonverbal child with autism struggle with attention?
 Any tricks you've found successful?
 Share your story in the comments below - I’d love to hear from you!

 I send out blogs like this regularly, offering my expertise and useful tips for parents about all things related to child learning, speech and language development and the use of technology to help children’s communication.